Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 What is depression?

 Being depressed is more than being sad or feeling down.
-A person who is living with depression can experience regular symptoms that make it difficult for them to function in their daily activities.
+Depressed patients may experience regular symptoms that make it difficult for them to function in their daily activities.
 Symptoms need to be present for at least two weeks for a person to be diagnosed.

-Without treatment, depression may not improve on its own, and it can last for months or even years.
+Without treatment, depressed people may not be able to improve their symptoms, and this may last for months or even years.
 This is why it can be crucial for people experiencing signs of depression to seek treatment.
 In many cases, the disorder is highly treatable, and there are many forms of treatment available.

 Symptoms of depression